tnschmidt/bg-rotate.js/README.md

-# bg-rotate.js
+# bg-rotate.js Jquery Plugin
-Simple background image slider.
-Great for use in heros or anywhere on a site you'd like an a few images to rotate and change periodically.
+Simple and lightweight background image slider.
+Great for use in heros or anywhere on a site you'd like a few images to rotate and change periodically.

 #Usage
 ```